-IMPORTANT: CLASS WILL MEET IN SMALL GROUPS FOR AN EXTRA HOUR EVERY OTHER WEEK, GENERALLY EITHER DIRECTLY BEFORE OR AFTER CLASS.
-The time/place of this extra meeting is determined by the professor.
-REGISTRATION: There are two parts to registering for an externship: 1) Register on-line for the seminar as you would for any class.
-2) Register for the field placement by going to the Externship Page www.wcl.american.edu/externship and submit a Request for Approval, which generates the necessary forms.
+To register for this class, please do the following: (1) Register on-line for the seminar as you would for any class, and (2) register for the field placement by going to the Externship Page www.wcl.american.edu/externship and submitting a Request for Approval, which generates the necessary forms.

 Textbooks and Other Materials

 The textbook information on this page was provided by the instructor.
 Students should use this information when considering purchases from the AU Campus Store or other vendors.
 Students may check to determine if books are currently available for purchase online.